-The NAWC water system is supplied by five (5) groundwater sources (Wells 4A, 5, 6, 14 and 18), and through interconnections with the Bucks County Water and Sewer Authority (BCWSA) and the Pennsylvania American Water Company (PAWC).
+The NAWC water system is supplied by groundwater sources (primary Wells 4A, 5 and 6; reserve Wells 14 and 18), and through interconnections with the Bucks County Water and Sewer Authority (BCWSA) and the Pennsylvania American Water Company (PAWC).
 The groundwater supplies are located throughout the NAWC service area.